dangoldin/costco-analysis/README.md

 ## Environment Variables

-- `COSTCO_BEARER_TOKEN` - Your Costco API bearer token (required)
+- `COSTCO_BEARER_TOKEN` - Your Costco API bearer token
+- `COSTCO_CLIENT_ID` - Your Costco API client ID
+- `COSTCO_CLIENT_IDENTIFIER` - Your Costco API client identifier

 ## Usage

-All scripts will automatically load the bearer token from your `.env` file.
-Make sure to set up the environment variables before running any scripts.
+All scripts will automatically load the required credentials from your `.env` file.
+Make sure to set up all the environment variables before running any scripts.

 ```bash
 python fetch_receipt_list.py